 UHD 4K video delivers unparalleled clarity and resolution, but like most new AV technologies, UHD 4k comes with certain hurdles.
-Get past the fear, uncertainty, and doubt and learn Best Practices for UHD 4K in distributed AV systems and learn how the ELAN UltraMatrix is the best solution for UHD 4K as it exists today.
+Get past the fear, uncertainty, and doubt and learn Best Practices for UHD 4K in distributed AV systems and learn how the Nice/ELAN UltraMatrix is the best solution for UHD 4K as it exists today.

 When we think of UHD 4K, in many cases we are not just talking about the resolution of the video, but all of the signals that accompany that resolution on the HDMI consumer video format.
 This includes multi-channel audio, Display Data Connection (DDC) content like EDID and HDCP, and 10/100 IP Ethernet.
 If we look at the video signal on an even more granular level, we can separate feature enhancements beyond the resolution such as High Dynamic Range, 4:4:4 Chroma sub-sampling, Frame Rate, Color Bit Depth, and Color Gamut; each of which enhance the clarity of the video signal.
 But, these feature enhancements come at a cost.

 Distributing UHD 4K requires quite a bit of bandwidth.
 At its maximum specification (3840×2160 @ 60 FPS (HFR), HDR, 10-bit color, YUV 4:4:4) UHD 4K requires more bandwidth (17.81Gbps) than any current infrastructure cabling or component is capable of, including HDMI.
 To get all of the data from a source to a display, sacrifices must be made.